Developer: Sonata Publisher: Bandai Release: 08/89 Genre: Action

 If first impressions are anything to go by then Monster Party is a doozy.
 Ignoring the silly story the game starts out simple enough.
 Despite the strange enemies the first level gives off the impression of a cheery if slightly creepy platformer.
 Even the goofy first boss does little to make you think otherwise.

 Now if only the rest of the game kept the same tone!
 Once you pass the opening Monster Party becomes your standard platformer, albeit a strange one.
 Structurally it reminds me of a Treasure game although this came first.
 Each level has the same basic premise: enter each of the rooms to kill each boss, one of whom has the key to the exit.
-Every level has at least three, with some featuring more.
+Every level has three, with some featuring more.
 The small bits of platforming in between merely serve as filler to refill health between each bout.
-While the levels themselves aren’t impressive the boss battles are what make Monster Party memorable.
+While the levels themselves are not impressive the boss battles are what make Monster Party memorable.

 The game’s cover art depicts an all-star lineup of famous monsters such as medusa, Dracula, and the creature from the black lagoon.
 But it doesn’t stop there.
 The game has its own share of unique creations as well as Japanese yokai.
 These range from the creative to the strange.
 Every boss is a bit chatty and has nonsensical dialogue.
 Chances are anyone familiar with the game has seen the dead spider who apologizes for being dead.
 There are dancing zombies that want you to watch them…..dance.
 There’s a mummy, a disembodied rock musician, and even the Grim Reaper.
 They come from all over yet somehow it makes sense.
-Most of these boss fights aren’t particularly challenging but they make the game that much more memorable.
+Most of these boss fights are not particularly challenging but they make the game that much more memorable.

 I’ve continually mentioned the game’s strangeness but that is because it is what helps it stand out.
 Otherwise this is only a solid action platformer.
-The difficulty isn’t that high despite the frequent boss battles.
+The difficulty is not that high despite the frequent boss battles.
 If you can stick to a pattern and learn how to time your swings you are golden.
 You can easily kill respawning enemies between fights to make things even simpler.
 The main source of frustration comes from Mark’s short attack range.
 As the game progresses Bert becomes stronger while Mark falls behind.
 With a little more range and power I think the game would have been significantly better since you spend most of your time as Mark.
 It isn’t game breaking but could have been better.

 In Closing